dilshankarunarathne/spring-boot-notes/README.md

 For an example:
     I have a method A that has transactional boundaries around it.
     I have another method B that also has transactional boundaries around it.
-    I want to call A
+    I want to call A, and have A call B